 Assessment is carried out by teachers to inform them of the children’s gaps in learning, and this feeds into the next lesson so that the pace of learning is determined by the children’s confidence in each area.
 Parents receive reports twice per year, and are invited in to Parent Consultations one per term.
 Further information evenings and open classrooms are hosted across the academic year.

-Impact – National Comparison (3 year average results to 2019)
+Impact – National Comparison

-· 89% of our pupils passed the Phonics check in Year 1 compared to 82% nationally.
+In 2024 85% of our pupils passed the Phonics check in Year 1 compared to 79% nationally (2023).

 All website content copyright © St Leonard's Church of England, VA Lower School : Website Policy Website design by PrimarySite.net